typings/typings/docs/tsd.md

 typings search react
 ```

-The `--ambient` flag tells Typings to accept type definitions that are "global" in nature.
-Currently, DefinitelyTyped typings are all "global" (known as "ambient", in Typings).
+The `--global` flag tells Typings to accept type definitions that are "global" in nature.
+Currently, DefinitelyTyped typings are all "global".

 # Upgrade